-We are bearing the cost of soliciting proxies for the 2017 Annual Meeting.
-In addition to using the mail, managers, officers and employees may solicit proxies by telephone, personal interview or otherwise.
-They will not receive additional compensation for this activity but may be reimbursed for their reasonable out-of-pocket expenses.
+This proxy solicitation by the Partnership is being made by the Partnership on behalf of the Board of Managers.
+In addition, we have retained Georgeson LLC to solicit proxies on behalf of our Board of Managers.
+We are bearing the cost of soliciting proxies for the 2018 Annual Meeting.
+We expect to pay Georgeson LLC approximately \$14,000, as compensation for its services, plus reimbursable expenses.
+In addition to using the mail, managers, officers, employees and representatives of Georgeson LLC may solicit proxies by telephone, personal interview or otherwise.
+Our managers, officers and employees will not receive additional compensation for this activity but may be reimbursed for their reasonable out-of-pocket expenses.
 We will reimburse brokerage houses and other custodians, nominees and fiduciaries for reasonable out-of-pocket expenses for forwarding proxy and solicitation materials to Unitholders.